juliaguida/oystercard/thermostat_es6/README.md

 * Testing frontend code.
 * Separating frontend concerns into model, view and controller.

+Here's the simple [Count project rewritten in ES6](https://github.com/dearshrewdwit/count).
+It exemplifies:
+* Making Ajax requests using fetch.
+* Separating frontend concerns using a component approach
+* Testing frontend code.
+* Testing controller responses.

-It's very worthwhile spending time investigating and playing with the code in this project to understand how it works.
+It's very worthwhile spending time investigating and playing with the code in these projects to understand how they work.

 ## Challenges